Comparative evaluation of training strategies using partially labelled datasets for segmentation of white matter hyperintensities and stroke lesions in FLAIR MRI: Data

-A prospective consecutive study of patients presenting with their first ever acute ischaemic stroke to one regional hospital from 2002-2005 (a subset of sample 1 in \cite{del2015comparison}, with mean age 69).
-All subjects imaged on the same Signa Horizon HDxt General Electric scanner, at 1.5 Tesla magnetic field strength.
+\paragraph{ESS \cite{del2015comparison}} This dataset originates from a prospective, consecutive study of patients presenting with their first-ever acute ischaemic stroke at a single regional hospital between 2002 and 2005.
+The included cohort represents a subset of sample 1 detailed in \cite{del2015comparison}, with a mean patient age of 69 years.
+All neuroimaging data was acquired using a single 1.5 Tesla Signa Horizon HDxt General Electric MRI scanner.